erojascornejo10-tech/reading-notes/102/Reading6.md

 1. ***What does it mean to declare a variable?***

    Declaring a variable is the act of creating a variable in JavaScript.

+   *They can be declared in 4 ways:*
+      * Modern JavaScript - Using let; Using const
+      * Older JavaScript - Using var; Automatically (both not recommended)

 1. ***What is an “assignment” operator, and what does it do?***